lmorg/murex/docs/GUIDE.syntax.md

     if { = 1==2 } then { out: "The laws of the universe are broken" }

-Commands without a parameter don't need a colon and some of _murex_'s primitive builtins (`[`, `[[`, `(`, `=`) also look cleaner without a colon.
+Commands without a parameter don't need a colon and some of Murex's primitive builtins (`[`, `[[`, `(`, `=`) also look cleaner without a colon.

 However these are only recommendations for writing readable code rather than